 - State parks are open.

 - Beaches in St. Johns county are open as usual.
 No lifeguards are on duty so surfing and swimming are at your own risk.

 - The Amphitheater and Ponte Vedra Concert Hall are closed until further notice.

 - Golf courses in St. Johns County are open.

 Bars and Restaurants:

-- Bars are still closed.
+- Bars are now open.
 Bars are defined as establishments that get 50% or more of their sales from alcohol.
+Establishments must maintain proper social distancing between patrons, and groups are capped at 10 people or less.
 Restaurants are able to serve alcohol to-go provided it is in a sealed container and consumed off site.
 Restaurants are also able to sell alcohol to in-house patrons.